 I work on several things at once, which is quite a crucial part of being able to stand back and look and leave a painting for a while – to leave them when they’re not working, or if you don’t know what’s going to happen next.
 It’s sometimes best just to let them rest.

 Sometimes I start a painting on the wall and then work on it on the floor.
 I move my work around a lot too.
 It’s good to be able to move paintings from one place to another.
 Seeing them in a different light, you look at them in a different way.
 Sometimes I turn the canvas – it livens things up and you can suddenly see something that you didn’t see before.
 I’m lucky to have the space here to move paintings from one side of the studio to the other, to really step back and think about them.

 How has your palette and style evolved over time?

 Colour has always been central to my work.
 From my earliest, more figurative work at art school, strong colour has played a big part, and I love the work of great colourists, especially Matisse and Bonnard.
 I tend to start with quite minimal, calligraphic marks – a kind of notation.
 Even a small amount of colour in the right place can change a painting and activate all the shapes.
 But I also like a feeling of stillness and quiet.

 Do you do all your painting in the studio?

 I do most of my painting in the studio, but whenever I go away or walk out on the coast path, I like to take my sketchbook and just use line and charcoal.
-I don’t tend to take a full set of paints out.
-I don’t like being watched so it’s just very quick things, which sometimes can be just as good as spending a long time over a very laboured drawing.
+I don’t tend to take a full set of paints out as I don’t like being watched so it’s just very quick things, which sometimes can be just as good as spending a long time over a very laboured drawing.

 What sort of clothes do you prefer to wear in the studio?